-Mortgage data issued today showed a mixed bag of results.
+Mortgage data issued today showed a mixed bag of results

 Whilst the number of Spanish loans and capital lent for homes appears to be gathering momentum, total lending showed a decrease year on year.With capital being lent for the purchase of residential dwellings up annually by 37.1% the drop of 0.6% of total capital lent shows just how little is making its way into the market for business and commercial use.

-Home loans when assessing actual numbers of were up 29.2% from the same month of the previous year, and average value increased by 6.1%.
+Spanish mortgage loans when assessing actual numbers of were up 29.2% from the same month of the previous year, and average value increased by 6.1%.
 Average loan size for the month of February 2015 was € 109.468.

 Total capital lent for the purchase of a home was 2.331 million with total new credit finding its way into the market being 3.554 million.

-Home loans made up 61.7% of all capital lent by the Spanish Banks which is an unusually high share and a higher than norm percentage.
+Mortgages in Spain for buying a home made up 61.7% of all capital lent by the Spanish Banks which is an unusually high share and a higher than norm percentage.
 The figures all suggest the house market is moving in a steady but positive direction whilst overall credit into the Spanish market remains at best stagnate.

 Loans up from previous month